suzirubi/rubino-rental/README.md

 - [ ] Add functionality to keep track of expenses

-- [ ] Add a message board area (repair/maintenance task list or possibly guest responses)
+- [ ] Add a message board area (repair/maintenance task list or possibly guest responses).

 - [ ] Include an area called "announcements", "events", "games" (local things to do, or possibly guest responses).